Dehydrated Chili Mac – Making Dehydrated Meals for Camping

 Add any remaining seasonings like kosher salt, freshly ground black pepper, or hot sauce for added spice and flavor.

-If desired, incorporate olive or avocado oil into the mixture.
+If desired, add the olive or avocado oil into the mixture.
 The additional fat complements the flavor profile, compensating for the absence of the unique taste associated with fat.
 The fat enhances taste and promotes a sense of fullness more quickly.

 After bringing it all to a boil and then simmering, the next step is to remove the cooking pot from the flame and wrap it up for at least 15 minutes.
 Give it time for all of the ingredients to hydrate fully.
 The once-dehydrated chili mac is ready to eat.